Following is a transcript of UN Secretary-General António Guterres’ press conference, held in New York today:

 Spokesman: Thank you.

-Spokesman: Great.
+Spokesman: Okay.
 Thank you very much.
 Thank you.
+Thank you, sir.